 Nominations to our awards program are open to all.
 To protect the society from potential association with unethical conduct, we have instituted a requirement for an ethical self-disclosure from candidates or nominees for awards or honors such as leadership positions in governance (e.g., boards and council) or within the society and its programs (e.g., publications and awards).
 SETAC and SETAC North America Awards Programs had historically included some awards named for individuals.
-The SETAC North America Named Awards were sunset in March of 2022.
+Named awards were sunset in March of 2022 in North America and in May 2024 at the global level.
 Named awards were sunset not to cast judgment on those for whom awards were named but because named awards often lead to feelings of exclusion among those who are members of underrepresented groups whose scientific contributions continue to remain unrecognized.